Opt4GPTQ: Co-Optimizing Memory and Computation for 4-bit GPTQ Quantized LLM Inference on Heterogeneous Platforms: Acknowledgment

 \section{Acknowledgment}

-This work was supported in part by the National Natural Science Foundation of China (NSFC) under Grants 62072287 and W2412090, in part by the HYGON Industry Ecological Cooperation Organization (HIECO) under Grant 202407027775, and in part by the Shandong Provincial Natural Science Foundation under Grant ZR2024ME230.
+This work was supported in part by the National Supercomputing Center in Jinan, in part by the National Natural Science Foundation of China (NSFC) under Grants 62072287 and W2412090, in part by the HYGON Industry Ecological Cooperation Organization (HIECO) under Grant 202407027775, and in part by the Shandong Provincial Natural Science Foundation under Grant ZR2024ME230.
+This paper is an extended version of S4T-GPTQ \cite{b32}, with new contributions in VML-Opt, ILA-Opt, the Opt4GPTQ scheme, and comprehensive inference accuracy evaluations.